 With employee engagement strategies now such a hot topic—and such a top priority for employers—many managers and executives mistakenly think that it’s also somehow difficult or complicated.
 The truth is that, in most cases, keeping employees engaged is as simple as treating them exactly how you want to be treated.
 Ask for their input, maintain open lines of genuine communication, challenge them appropriately and support them as human beings and in their careers.

-Tools like Communifire make employee engagement even easier by providing a single platform to handle all of these functions — by offering a three-way channel:
+Employee experience software, like Communifire, makes it even easier by providing a single platform to handle all of these functions — by offering a three-way channel: